nashsth/HelloWorld_Makefiles/README.md

 In all three versions, the idea is that HelloWorld.c contains the main() function, which calls the function hello_fn(). hello_fn() is declared in the header file hello.h and is defined in the source file hello_fn.c

 Now, in v1.0, all prerequisites are in the same directory.
 However, in v2.0 and v3.0, the prerequisites are organized such that header files are kept in the Header/ subdirectory, and source files are kept in the Source/ subdirectory.
-Each consecutive directory contains a more advanced Makefile that allows more abstract and versatile functionality.
+Each consecutive directory contains a more advanced Makefile that allows for more abstract and versatile functionality.

 ## TL;DR: Makefile Descriptions